varsanyimate/diff_imgen/readme.md

 4. In the Jupyter Lab interface, open `diffusion_model_pipeline.ipynb`.

-5. Run the cells in the notebook to perform data acquisition, analysis, and preparation.
+5. Run the cells in the notebook to perform data acquisition, analysis, and preparation, and to train the baseline model.

 ## Notebook Contents